 We love people of all ages and are intentional about integrating all the generations of our church family.
-To help each one learn in ways that fit their development, there are separate Sunday School classes (9:45am) for children, youth, and adults on Sunday mornings.
-During worship services at 11:00am, all ages join together in the sanctuary.
+During worship services at 10:00am, all ages join together in the sanctuary.
+To help each one learn also in ways that fit their development, there are separate Sunday School classes (11:00am) for children, youth, and adults.

 The Church of the Nazarene is a Christian denomination, with its belief based on the Bible.
 We believe in one God, revealed as three Persons -- Father, Son (Jesus Christ), and Holy Spirit -- who invites us into personal relationship.
 For a summary of our beliefs, and to see some of the Bible passages which guide those beliefs, visit the Nazarene Articles of Faith page.
 If you would like to know more or discuss what any of this means, please contact us.
 We'd love to have a conversation with you!

 Communion (also known as "The Lord's Supper" or "Eucharist") is one of two sacraments in the Church of the Nazarene.
 It is done in remembrance of Jesus' crucifixion as the sacrifice which provides for forgiveness of sin.
 The bread is a symbol of Jesus' body, and grape juice a symbol of his blood.
 One Biblical passage about this sacrament is found in Matthew 26:26-30.